 6. Go Wine Tasting in Bordeaux

 We retired from the club scene years ago and moved on to the art of eating well and enjoying the finer things in life, like wine.
 Meandering through the lush vineyards of Bordeaux, sipping some of the most highly coveted wine blend in the world, blending our own wine and taking a cooking lesson to prepare the perfect meal to pair with the wine are just some adult ways to have fun.

 7. Swim with the Bahamas’ Swimming Pigs

 Once upon a time we planned to honeymoon at the brand new Atlantis Resort in the Bahamas.
 That was 13 years ago now and it never happened.
 And now if we were to plan a trip to the Bahamas, we’d opt for the lesser known islands to seek out pristine beaches and exotic nature.
 The Exumas, where you can call ultra-exclusive luxury resorts home at the end of an adventure filled day, make us go googly-eyed.
 And you can swim with the Bahamas’ famous swimming pigs!

 8. Drive the Ring Road in Iceland

 Iceland is a great destination to go to no matter your age and we’ve seen the twenty-somethings hitch hiking, surviving off of nothing more than the $2 gas station hot dogs and pitching a tent wherever the wind took them that day.
-But in your 30s you can splurge on amazing experiences like a helicopter flight over the Holuhraun eruption, luxury accommodations like the stunning Hotel Ranga and feast on Iceland’s fantastic cuisine.
+But in your 30s you can splurge on amazing experiences like a helicopter flight over glaciers and volcanoes, luxury accommodations like the stunning Hotel Ranga and feast on Iceland’s fantastic cuisine.
 Honestly, after a day of hard core adventures like trekking to the summit of a glacier, wouldn’t you prefer to soothe your tired muscles in a hot tub under the stars before indulging in lobster bisque and filet of lamb?